 Regardless of your symptoms, TBI injuries usually result in displacement of the top bone of the spine, the atlas.
 The atlas houses the arteries, veins, and nerves to and from the head and brain.
 When the atlas is out of position, it impinges on these blood vessels and nerves, worsening the symptoms of TBI and preventing proper healing from occurring.

-At EPIC, we specialize in addressing the atlas bone and making sure it is in its correct position and functioning correctly.
+At Atlas, we specialize in addressing the atlas bone and making sure it is in its correct position and functioning correctly.